Pre-K Printable Fun

 Think about where you go to find out what's happening locally in your community:

-*Check out local community groups on Facebook that you can post your openings in.
-Try local Mom's Groups, Buy/Sell Groups etc.
+• Check out local community groups such as Moms groups on Facebook where you can advertise your business.

 County/State Resources